 The Society was originally established in 1977.
 In its earlier years, it played an important role in developing progressive legal policy and was closely aligned with the Australian Society of Labor Lawyers.
 After a period of respite, the Society was revived in 2011 and builds on a that tradition of progressive scholarship and advocacy in NSW.

-The Society is run through its Executive.
+The Society is run through its Committee.
 We are a not-for-profit organisation, run entirely on the efforts and contribution of our members.